 Recognition of Other Learning (ROL)

 If you have prior learning or experience at an appropriate level, you may apply on entry for exemption for credit requirements of the course.
-Please visit our ROL pages for further information.

 The MA Creativity, Arts, Literacies and Learning has four modules and your Dissertation/Portfolio will run through the year every year.

 - Literacies and Learning in and out of School

 - Reading, Writing, Texts and Authors

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.

 Career destinations for our graduates include counsellors, education advisers, language tutors, primary and secondary school teachers and vocational and industrial trainers and instructors.
 A number of our graduates are already in employment while undertaking part-time study and study for professional development within their chosen career.

 In 2015, 91% of postgraduates in the School of Education who were available for employment had secured work or further study within six months of graduation.*

 *Known destinations of full-time home higher degree postgraduates 2014/15.